shossains/OOPProject/README.md

 1. The concrete step I can take right now, is to start right now.
 With both programming more and expressing my opinion more.
 -	How can your teammates help you achieve this goal?
 1. By becoming a better programmer, my teammates can maybe help me by letting me know how they think about certain things when they are programming.
 Or when I have a question help me out.
 2. My teammates could help me achieve expressing my opinion more, by willing to listen to my opinion even though it is bad or good.
-So I can also know that I don’t have to be afraid to just express my opinion
+So I can also know that I don’t have to be afraid to just express my opinion.